-On March 3, 2023, the Trust amended its existing unsecured revolving credit facility (the "Credit Facility") to extend the maturity date for a new five-year term to March 31, 2028, with a limit of \$1.0 billion.
-The Trust also amended the benchmark rates from the London Interbank Offered Rate ("LIBOR") to the Secured Overnight Financing Rate ("SOFR"), including a fixed spread for the basis difference between LIBOR and SOFR, for US dollar denominated draws and from LIBOR to the Euro Interbank Offered Rate ("EURIBOR") for Euro denominated draws.
+On March 27, 2024, the Trust amended its existing unsecured revolving credit facility (the "Credit Facility") to extend the maturity date by one year to March 31, 2029, with a limit of \$1.0 billion.
+As the administrator of the Canadian Dollar Offered Rate ("CDOR") ceased publication of CDOR on June 28, 2024 and the Canadian financial benchmark was replaced by the Canadian Overnight Repo Rate Average ("CORRA"), the Trust also amended the benchmark rates from CDOR to CORRA for Canadian dollar denominated draws, including a fixed spread for the basis difference between CDOR and CORRA.
 Such amendments to the benchmark rates resulted in no economic impact to Granite's borrowing rates.
-As it is anticipated that the administrator of the Canadian Dollar Offered Rate ("CDOR") will cease publication of CDOR by June 28, 2024 and the Canadian financial benchmark will be replaced by the Canadian Overnight Repo Rate Average ("CORRA"), the Trust's Credit Facility contains fallback provisions to transition from CDOR to CORRA for Canadian dollar denominated draws when CDOR is discontinued.

 Draws on the Credit Facility are available by way of Canadian dollar, US dollar or Euro denominated loans or Canadian dollar or US dollar denominated letters of credit.
 The Credit Facility provides the Trust the ability to increase the amount of the commitment by an additional aggregate principal amount of up to \$450.0 million with the consent of the participating lenders.
-While the Credit Facility matures on March 31, 2028, the Trust has the option to extend the maturity date by one year to March 31, 2029, subject to the agreement of lenders in respect of a minimum of 66 2/3% of the aggregate amount committed under the Credit Facility.
-As at December 31, 2023, the Trust had no amount drawn (2022 - nil) on the Credit Facility and \$2.9 million (2022 - \$3.5 million) in letters of credit issued against the Credit Facility.
+While the Credit Facility matures on March 31, 2029, the Trust has the option to extend the maturity date by one year to March 31, 2030, subject to the agreement of lenders in respect of a minimum of 66 2/3% of the aggregate amount drawn (2023 - nil) on the Credit Facility.
+As at December 31, 2024, the Trust had no amount drawn (2023 - nil) on the Credit Facility and \$2.8 million (2023 - \$2.9 million) in letters of credit issued against the Credit Facility.